alexey1607/scalyr-community/how-to-monitor-nginx-the-complete-guide.md

 # How to Monitor Nginx:  The Complete Guide

-Nginx is an increasingly popular open source HTTP and reverse proxy server that's known for its high concurrency, high performance, and low memory usage.
+Nginx is an increasingly popular open-source HTTP and reverse proxy server that's known for its high concurrency, high performance, and low memory usage.
 It's become the second most popular public-facing web server (as of December 2014) among the top 1M busiest sites online, and it's pretty awesome.

 But, like any piece of long-running software (or small child), it can get into trouble if left completely unattended.